idugalic/axon-kotlin-spring-maven-seed/README.md

 ### In-memory database

 We use H2 SQL databse.
 Web console is enabled and it should be available on `/h2-console` URL (eg. `http://localhost:8080/h2-console`).
-Please check your `application.yml` for datasource URL.
+Please check your `application.properties` for datasource URL.

 ---